lucarammel/my-python-stack/README.md

-# my-python-stack
+# My python stack :rocket:

-This template is used to start a Python project with the tools I enjoy to use.
+This repo is used as a template, a reminder for the packages, the tools I enjoy using

 ## VSCode Settings